Skip to content

 Final note

-If you don't want to expose the control of the green led to HomeAssistant change the yaml configuration file replace:
+If you do not want to expose control of the green LED to Home Assistant, modify the YAML configuration file and remove or adjust the following section:

 platform: gpio